Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We render the `Controls` component just after `</svg>` because it's not an SVG component – it uses normal HTML.
 Unlike other components, it needs our entire dataset as `data`.
 We use the `updateDataFilter` prop to say which callback function it should call when a new filter is ready.

 If this seems roundabout ...
 I've seen worse.
 The callbacks approach makes our app easier to componentize and keeps the code relatively unmessy.
-Imagine putting everything we've done so far in `App`! :laughing:
+Imagine putting everything we've done so far in `App`! 😆

 <!--- end-lecture -->